-Trump: Putin Again Denied Interfering In 2016 Election And 'I Really Believe' Him
+Trump: Putin Again Denied Interfering In Election And 'I Really Believe' He Means It

 Asked Saturday whether he believes Putin's denials, President Trump initially suggested the question of election interference needed to be set aside to focus on other concerns.
 "Well, look, I can't stand there and argue with him," Trump said.
 "I would rather have him get out of Syria; I would rather get to work ... on the Ukraine."
 And, "he could really help us on North Korea," Trump pointed out.

-But Trump also told reporters that he believes Putin's repeated assertions that the Russian government did not interfere in last year's election.
+But Trump also told reporters that he accepts the sincerity of Putin's repeated assertions that the Russian government did not interfere in last year's election.
 "Every time he sees me he says, 'I didn't do that,' and I really believe that when he tells me that, he means it," Trump also said.
 "I think he is very insulted by it, which is not a good thing for our country," Trump added.

 With multiple ongoing investigations into Russia's interference in the election, and possible collusion with the Trump campaign, the White House is sensitive about any formal sit-down with Putin.
 Trump told reporters on his way to Asia that he thought a meeting with the Russian president was expected.
 But White House press secretary Sarah Huckabee Sanders later said scheduling conflicts made such a meeting impossible.